- NURS FPX 9904 Assessment 1 CBT Sessions and Motivational Intervening.

 Summary of the Evidence

 According to the findings of the current review of customized CBT and MI treatments for opioid-dependent patients, the following six main concerns can be underlined.
 First of all, the obtained outcome identified that CBT can be an effective approach to treat OUD as well as chronic pain.
-For instance, in their systematic review carried out to determine the perception of the mental health workers on the effectiveness of CBT in the treatment of OUD conducted in Lent et al. (2021).
+For instance, in their systematic review carried out to determine the perception of mental health workers on the effectiveness of CBT in the treatment of OUD conducted in Lent et al. (2021).

-Moreover, motivational interviewing (MI) could also be employed for manipulative use of opioids and other drug issues; Smedslund, Stileg, and Middelthon (2011) argued that it indeed works for substance use outcomes.
+Moreover, motivational interviewing (MI) could also be employed for the manipulative use of opioids and other drug issues; Smedslund, Stileg, and Middelthon (2011) argued that it indeed works for substance use outcomes.
 The project has also sought to determine whether it is feasible and how much it would be for patients to receive MI or CBT for drug use disorder and chronic pain.
 This is evidenced by Olmstead and colleagues’ quantitative work on the feasibility and efficacy of MI intervention methods.

-In a particular group of individuals with both OUD and other mental health disorders, two treatments that have been considered are the CBT and MI.
+In a particular group of individuals with both OUD and other mental health disorders, two treatments that have been considered are CBT and MI.
 Of these, one is MI-CARE, conducted by DeBar et al.

 Unfortunately, the conversation that has revealed the efficacy of the CBT and MI treatments indicates that there is still some important work to be done — that of ensuring that these treatments are effective for people of all cultures and can be made useful to them.
 In a study by Adams et al. (2023), MI was noted to have good results for the increased drug users and thus it can be adopted in low-income settings.